tugHall/CNA/README.md

 calculate binominal distribution for big numbers like n=10^14 or more with probability p=0.1 or something.
 For so huge numbers we have to use approximation with normal distribution, because **rbinom()** function has a limitation for numbers **n**x**p**>10^12.

-Also this version has possibilities to calculate the copy number alterations like deletion and duplication in comparison with version 2.1.
+Also, this version has possibilities to calculate the copy number alterations like deletion and duplication in comparison with version 2.1.

 Content of package